Barbenheimer: Critical and public response

 Critics offered mixed impressions of the Barbenheimer double feature.
 An IndieWire reviewer who watched Oppenheimer first (with several audience members dressed in pink and one wearing a "Barbenheimer" T-shirt) said the films worked "decently" as a double feature.
 Conversely, a Guardian critic likened the tonal shift from Oppenheimer to Barbie to whiplash, calling it "like having your mother's funeral invaded by a flashmob of parking circus clowns."
 In a paired review in The New Yorker that criticized both films, Anthony Lane found similarity in performances that, in his opinion, threaten to overshadow the starring roles: "[J]ust as Downey [as Lewis Strauss] threatens to pull Nolan's film out of orbit, so, in Barbie, does Gosling [as Ken] attract a dangerous share of the dramatic energy".
-The review also noted that in both films, characters describe their own premise "impossible".
+The review also noted that in both films, characters describe their own premise as "impossible" and "not possible."

 Film industry response

 In the midst of Barbenheimer, several prominent figures in the film industry expressed support for seeing both films as a double feature.
 Tom Cruise, following the success of Top Gun: Maverick, promoted the idea by sharing photos of himself and Mission: Impossible – Dead Reckoning Part One director Christopher McQuarrie holding tickets to both films.
 In a similar gesture, Barbie director Greta Gerwig and star Margot Robbie were photographed holding tickets to Oppenheimer and Mission: Impossible – Dead Reckoning Part One.
 However, Cruise continued to prioritize promotion of Mission: Impossible – Dead Reckoning Part One, which competed with Oppenheimer for IMAX screenings.

 Oppenheimer stars Cillian Murphy and Matt Damon encouraged audiences to see both films at the same time, with the latter telling Vanity Fair that audiences are "allowed to go see two movies in a weekend".
 Similarly, directors Francis Ford Coppola and Martin Scorsese received Barbenheimer positively, with Coppola calling the box office success of both films "a victory for cinema" and Scorsese describing the event as a "perfect storm" that offered hope for a "different cinema to emerge".
 At the London premiere of Barbie, Margot Robbie expressed enthusiasm for the trend, saying she wanted a Barbenheimer shirt signed by Murphy.